What is a zoned heating system?

 What equipment is used for a zoned heating and cooling system?

 Zoning does require specific equipment.
-Horizon Heating in Calgary can install a variable speed, modulating unit like the Infinity 98 Gas Furnace which is the preferred unit for zoning systems.
+HVAC companies in Calgary can install a variable speed, modulating unit like the Infinity 98 Gas Furnace which is the preferred unit for zoning systems.
 Zoning thermostats, sensors and dampers are also installed to your system.
 Zoning technology also includes equipment for air conditioning and air purification.